akinaesthesia, akinesthesia (s) (noun)

 alganesthesia (s) (noun)

 , alganesthesias (pl)

-1. Absence of the sensibility to pain; even with painful or pernicious stimulations; designating particularly the relief of pain without loss of consciousness: The monitored dose of medication produced a state of alganesthesia
+1. Lack of the sensibility to pain, even with painful or pernicious stimulations and designating particularly the relief of pain without loss of consciousness: The monitored dose of medication produced a state of alganesthesia

 allowing Dolly to be conscious without experiencing pain.